 Tier 2 General Visa Compliance: Common Mistakes Employers Make

 The Tier 2 General Visa is an exceptionally useful and popular visa route for both employers and skilled migrants in the UK.
 The visa allows employers in the UK with a Tier 2 Sponsor Licence the ability to allocate a Certificate of Sponsorship (CoS) to an intended employee so that they can apply for a Tier 2 General Visa.
 As long as all the conditions have been met, the application should be reasonably straightforward and the worker can move to the UK, you will then be responsible for maintaining their records.
-Unfortunately this is where things can start to go wrong for Tier 2 Sponsor Licence holders - holders regularly make serious errors with the maintenance of their Tier 2 Sponsor Licence obligations.
-This failure of compliance can be a serious issue to your business and your staff.
-In this article we are going to look at some of the more common compliance issues for Tier 2 Sponsor Licence holders in order to help you to maintain your licence.
+Unfortunately, this is where things can start to go wrong for Tier 2 Sponsor Licence holders - holders regularly make serious errors with the maintenance of their Tier 2 Sponsor Licence obligations.
+This failure of compliance can be a serious issue for your business and your staff.
+In this article, we are going to look at some of the more common compliance issues for Tier 2 Sponsor Licence holders in order to help you to maintain your licence.

 What Are The Common Mistakes That Employers Make When It Comes To Tier 2 General Visa Compliance?

 You may be surprised at just how easy it is to run afoul of the law when it comes to Tier 2 Sponsor Licence compliance.
-There is a significant amount of record keeping that must be done in order to satisfy the requirements of the Tier 2 Sponsor Licence.
+There is a significant amount of record-keeping that must be done in order to satisfy the requirements of the Tier 2 Sponsor Licence.
 In the section below we look at some of the most common reasons as to why these companies lose control of compliance.

 Not keeping required documents

 Keeping the right information on your Tier 2 General Visa holding staff is vital for compliance for Tier 2 Sponsor Licence holders.
 As part of the conditions that you agree to when applying for your Tier 2 Sponsor Licence, you must ensure that you keep up to date records.
 Record keeping is a vital part of ensuring that workers are meeting their visa conditions and the trust is placed in your business to help to ensure that this is the case.
-The documents below are the most important when it comes to record keeping for Tier 2 Sponsor Licence holders.
+The documents below are the most important when it comes to record-keeping for Tier 2 Sponsor Licence holders.

 - Current address